realityendshere/emberella/README.md

 client.
 It is my hope to offer a grab bag of useful components for the Ember framework here.

+# Compatibility

+Emberella currently targets only **Safari on OS X**.
+It's likely some parts of this project will work in other browsers, but your milage will vary.

 ## Is it "Good"?

 Although I've followed the development of [Ember](http://emberjs.com) since its